Designations Congruent with Things: Chapter 13

 Thanks, Newt replies.

-Newt cannot relax his jaw, he cannot unclench his hands that he has wrapped around the edge of the table and his fork, cannot release the total body tetany that is holding him mostly still but for the nearly imperceptible tremors of exhausted muscles restraining themselves with maximum effort in the face of an onslaught of catecholamines.
+Newt cannot relax his jaw, he cannot unclench the hands he’s wrapped around the edge of the table and his fork, cannot release the total body tetany holding him still but for the nearly imperceptible tremors of exhausted muscles restraining themselves with maximum effort in the face of an onslaught of catecholamines.

 “Then again, perhaps you don’t,” Hermann says, in a matter-of-fact way that Newt could just worship him for right about now.
 “Perhaps later would be better.”

-Hermann knows what’s going on, Hermann gets it—gets the scope of the minor disaster that is Newt locking himself into total control post mystery memory and the scope of the major disaster that is his mind locking into ports where it doesn’t easily slot.
+Hermann knows what’s going on, Hermann gets it—gets the scope of the minor disaster that’s Newt locking himself into total control post mystery memory and the scope of the major disaster that’s his mind docking into ports where it doesn’t easily slot.
 Hermann’s been plotting the borders of this mess, Cartesian-style and carefully, for days now.
-Newt is way behind on this curve, so far behind that he hasn’t realized until this precise moment that Hermann hasn’t asked him anything about what happened to him, not one thing, other than, 'how much do you remember,' one time on their balcony, and it hasn’t, until right now, occurred to Newt that Hermann knows less than he does and yet has not asked him, and frankly, yup, Newt has to give it to him that that decision was and is a pretty genius call because even oblique references to that time when that thing that happened happened are plunging him into something really unfortunate, and great, does this mean that his entire past decade of work is just off the table as a topic of actual and mental discourse?
+Newt’s way behind on this curve, so far behind he hasn’t realized until this precise moment that Hermann hasn’t asked him anything about what happened to him, not one thing, other than, “How much do you remember?” one time on their balcony, and it hasn’t, until right now, occurred to Newt that Hermann knows less than he does and yet has not asked him, and frankly, yup, Newt has to give it to him: that decision was and is a pretty genius call because even oblique references to that time when that thing that happened happened are plunging him into something really unfortunate, and great, does this mean his entire past decade of work is just off the table as a topic of actual and mental discourse?
 That would be bad, that would be extremely, just extremely, bad.

 “I think,” Newt says, and stops, not doing the best job with simultaneous breathing and talking.
-"That if you w—" His jaw snaps shut in some kind of weird compensatory response to his left hand loosening up on his fork, but then he tries again, and things smooth down.
+“That if you w—” His jaw clamps shut in a weird compensatory response to his left hand loosening up on his fork, but then he tries again, and things smooth down.
 “If you want me to come with you, we should go now.
 Post-pancakes, I mean.”

-He manages to peel his right hand away from the edge of the table, and then the rest of his musculoskeletal system seems to fall in line behind hands and jaw and he can move again.
-He’s fine.
+He peels his right hand away from the table edge, then the rest of his musculoskeletal system falls in line behind hands and jaw and he can move again.

 Not really, but kind of.